AlexeyBond/godot-constraint-solving/README.md

 - 3d map generation.
   Generation of 3d maps (for `GridMap`s or multi-layered `TileMap`s) is not yet implemented.
 - Wrapping.
-- Tile probabilities.
-  It's currently not possible to control probabilities of certain tile types being "observed".
 - Lazy/dynamic generation.
   For some games it may make sense to generate parts of level dynamically when they are (about to) become visible to player.
 - Rules editor.